lvkaszus/lvkaszuswebsite-flask/polish/README.md

 # lvkaszuswebsite - Polish Language
 - My Official website one to one in Polish language. (https://lvkasz.us)

-[⚠️] - This repository is not maintained anymore!
-It is for archival purposes.

 - Go back and go to /english folder for English language.

 ## Font Awesome